artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

 though it never completes.

 AtoM does include a command-line task that can clear all running and queued jobs, as well as clear the job history from the database.
-This can be run in unix command-line from AtoM's root installation directory, like so:
+This can be run in UNIX command-line from AtoM's root installation directory, like so:

 .. code-block:: bash